 In both cases, you can bring down the cost further by ordering larger quantities (for an apples to apples comparison, I use a single month as a baseline) or by taking advantage of any available discounts.

-The two products are both worth the price of entry and which works better for you will ultimately depend on the set of cognitive functions you want to target.
+The two products are both worth the price of entry and which works better for you will ultimately depend on which cognitive function you want to target.

 Mind Lab Pro Vs. Qualia